Chart Color Schemes

 In terms of cultural diversity, Halls Creek records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Halls Creek's cultural diversity was above average with 5.7% of its population born overseas and 54.6% speaking a language other than English at home.
-Christianity was the predominant religion in Halls Creek at 73.4%, higher than the Rest of WA's 48.7%.
-The top three ancestry groups were Australian Aboriginal at 73.0%, substantially higher than the regional average of 33.7%, English at 8.3%, notably lower than the regional average of 19.1%, and Australian at 6.4%, also notably lower than the regional average of 19.7%.
+Halls Creek exhibited above-average cultural diversity, with 5.7% of its population born overseas and 54.6% speaking a language other than English at home.
+Christianity was the predominant religion in Halls Creek, accounting for 73.4%, compared to 44.6% across Rest of WA.
+The top three ancestry groups were Australian Aboriginal (73.0%), English (8.3%), and Australian (6.4%).

 Frequently Asked Questions - Diversity